- If you're nostalgic, after upgrading to Windows 10 you can still use Windows Live Mail.

 Even though you’re able to run and use Windows Live Mail on Windows 10, we can’t tell how long will it last, because Microsoft encourages users to switch to the built-in universal Mail app, and it’s possible that the support for Windows Live Mail 2012 will eventually end.

-If you’re willing to try new things, we also strongly recommend for you to check out Mailbird.
+If you’re willing to try new things, we also strongly recommend that you check out Mailbird.

 Mailbird is a great email client app that supports multiple email accounts.
 You can open your HTML emails and search easily for a specific email from one of your accounts.